 I like the addition of port forwarding, plus 256-bit encryption for securing your traffic.
 Private Internet Access also offers MACE – an ad blocker – and you get split tunneling, SOCKS5 proxy, Shadowsocks, and many other interesting features.

 As said, it won’t be as reliable as the other 3 picks but hey, it’s VERY secure and offers apps for all platforms, except for Fire TV Stick.
-Yeah, quite a strange choice, but at least you’ll get 10 simultaneous connections, which should be enough to protect all your devices.
+Yeah, quite a strange choice, but at least you’ll get unlimited simultaneous connections, which will be enough to protect all your devices.

 Private Internet Access even boasts a 30-day refund period for all plans, so don’t hesitate to test it out risk-free and see what it can do in China!